widdix/aws-cf-templates/docs/index.md

 Your source for free [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates.
 Bootstrap high quality AWS infrastructure within minutes.

-# Why Free AWS CloudFormation Templates
+# Why Free Templates for AWS CloudFormation

 * Speed up development and migration: reuse our templates to create complex environments for common use cases with ease.
 * Rely on high quality infrastructure templates: peer-reviewed by an expert (certified AWS solutions architect Professional) and verified with automated tests.